RetroAchievements/docs/docs/developer-docs/unsupported-emulators-and-cores.md

 - ❌ _Not supported_ - needs a console ID, a hashing method and a memory map.
 - ❌ libretro core: **Emux CHIP-8**
 - ❌ libretro core: **JAXE**
-  - April 16th, 2022: Seems ready when we are.
+  - 16 Apr 2022: Seems ready when we are.
   - May need a settings blacklist to prevent lowering speed.

 ### Commodore 64